slbls/quotecord/README.md

 4. Find the `token` key in the list that appears: the value is your token ID.

-## Usage
+### Configuration

+Once Quotecord has been opened, it will create a `config.json` file in the program's directory.
+Open the file using a text editor and add your token ID in between the empty quotation marks.
+Save the file and relaunch Quotecord to begin using it.

+### Quoting Messages

+With Quotecord downloaded, configured, and running, you can now quote other users' messages!
+Follow the steps below to learn how:

-1. Navigate to your Discord settings, then go to the `Appearance` section.
+1. Navigate to your Discord settings and go to the `Appearance` section.
 Scroll to the bottom of the section and enable the switch labeled `Developer Mode`.
 This will allow you to copy message IDs, which is an essential part of how Quotecord is able to quote messages.

 2. Right click the message you would like to quote and select `Copy ID`.